ukiwsz27/ethstaker/faq.md

 ## What happens if I lose my validator seed phrase / mnemonic?

-If you lose your seed phrase, the one used to generate the validator keys, then unfortunately your staked ETH is unrecoverable.
+If you lose your seed phrase, the one used to generate the validator keys, then unfortunately your staked ETH is most likely unrecoverable.

+However, if you had set a withdrawal address, then the validator keys are enough to sign a voluntary-exit, which causes a withdrawal to that address.
+There is also a special case if you have a pre-signed voluntary-exit message, but that's likely only used by staking services and only noted here for completeness.